Indra Lal Roy: Family background

 The second son of Piera Lal Roy and Lolita Roy, he was born in Calcutta, where his father was a barrister and Director of Public Prosecutions.
 He was nicknamed "Laddie".
-Roy came from a highly qualified and distinguished family.
-The Roy family is a Bengali Brahmin family originally from the Barisal district in present-day Bangladesh.
+Roy came from a distinguished family.
+The Roy family is a Bengali kayastha family originally from the Barisal district in present-day Bangladesh.
 Prior to India's partition, the Roy family was a prominent Zamindar family of East Bengal.
 The Roy family estate is known as Lakhutia (note: there are several variations of the spelling of this word, including ‘Lakutia’ and ‘Lakhotia’).
 The Lakhutia Zamindar estate was founded by Roop Chandra Roy in the late 17th century.
 His older brother, Paresh Lal Roy (1893–1979), served in the 1st Battalion, Honourable Artillery Company, and later became known as the "father of Indian boxing."
 His maternal grandfather, Dr. Soorjo Coomar Goodeve Chuckerbutty, was one of the first Indian doctors to be trained in Western medicine.
 His nephew, Subroto Mukerjee (1911–1960), served as a fighter pilot in World War II, and later became the first Indian Chief of Air Staff of the Indian Air Force.